 - Meeting Module (90 minutes): Plan | Setting the Site Goals

 - Meeting Module (60 minutes): Do | Continuous Improvement Cycle

 - Meeting Module (60 minutes): Study | Continuous Improvement Cycle

 - Meeting Module (60 minutes): Act | Continuous Improvement Cycle

-District Directors may utilize materials in districtwide meetings, support site-based leadership in aligning this work to school improvement goals, and program coaching and monitoring.
+District Directors may utilize materials in districtwide meetings, supporting site-based leadership in aligning this work to school improvement goals, and program coaching and monitoring.

 Communication and Support

 All individuals connected to the Site Team on campus may attend sessions to prepare for the kickoff of the year-long Site Team work.
-During this session, we will go over navigation of the portal and how to determine the best choice session for your Site Team as you begin your summer work and how to engage with the site year-long.
-See Site Team Q&A sessions listed below:
+During this session, we will go over navigation of the portal, how to determine the best session for your Site Team as you begin your summer work, and how to engage with the site year-long.
+See the Site Team Q&A sessions listed below: